123yash8/xmrig-install-script-easy-for-linux/README.md

 Sudo privilages (or Root) needed

-please change The wallet address and token symbol in run-xmrig.sh
+Put your own wallet address

 give stars if it helps.